vladislav-boshnakov/trade-service/Readme.md

-# model.Trade Service
+# Trade Service

-model.Trade service is an application which accepts incoming timestamped trades and is responsible for acceptance and processing.
+Trade service is an application which accepts incoming timestamped trades and is responsible for acceptance and processing.

 ## Getting Started